 - Another draft office was set on fire by a 35-year-old resident of Verkhneuralsk, Chelyabinsk region.
 She threw a bottle containing an incendiary mixture through the building’s window.
 The suspect was detained by Rosgvardia officers.

-- In the village of Aginskoye, Zabaykalsky region [Russia’s constituent subject], a 17-year-old girl attempted to set fire to a draft office because phone scammers convinced her to do so, claiming that a staff member was leaking information about "special military operation" participants from the region to the Security Service of Ukraine (SBU).
+- In the village of Aginskoye, Zabaykalsky region [Russia’s federal subject], a 17-year-old girl attempted to set fire to a draft office because phone scammers convinced her to do so, claiming that a staff member was leaking information about "special military operation" participants from the region to the Security Service of Ukraine (SBU).
 A case of attempted intentional destruction or damage to property was opened against her.
 The girl is currently under a recognizance bond.

 - In the town of Rossosh, Voronezh region, a history teacher was detained after attempting to set fire to a draft office.
 She acted on the instructions of criminals who posed as law enforcement officers and informed her that a "swindler is in the draft office" and that a Molotov cocktail should be thrown into the building for his arrest.

 - In Omsk, a student attempted to set fire to a draft office because phone scammers convinced her that a bank branch where she had been issued a credit was located there.
 She was detained as she was about to ignite the Molotov cocktail.

 - An elderly woman from Moscow traveled to Volsk, Saratov region with the intention of setting fire to a draft office.
 She was persuaded to do so over the phone by an unknown individual whom she referred to as "sonny."

 - Unidentified man and woman threw Molotov cocktails at the draft office in Ulan-Ude.
 However, it is reported that the draft office moved to a different building a while ago.
 The arsonists haven’t been detained yet.